newaetech/chipwhisperer/doc/sphinx/naecw1173_cwlite.rst

    .. image:: /images/cw1173/cwdemo_normal.png

+7. If the previous step fails, you may need to set the path for the "firmware".
+This is done by going to the "Tools" menu and selecting the
+   "Config CW Firmware" option.
+Note on MAC OS X a special command is required instead sometimes, see :ref:`macosxinstall`.

+   From there, hit the "FIND" button beside the "FPGA .zip (Release)" option.
+Point it to the file located at ``chipwhisperer/hardware/capture/chipwhisperer-lite/cwlite_firmware.zip`` on your filesystem.

-7. Your ChipWhisperer-Lite is now connected.
+8. Your ChipWhisperer-Lite is now connected.
 See the next section for details of the demo attack.

 Capture and Attack Quickstart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^